rafaelkyrdan/in-scalaz/README.md

 `Traversal` involves iterating over the elements of a data structure, in the style of a map

 An `arrow` is the term used in category theory as an abstract notion of thing that behaves like a function

+`Memo` - returns a function than may cache the result